Close the Hennepin County Trash Burner by 2025

 For questions or assistance, please contact hphccommsmanager@gmail.com.

-To join the community-led fight to close the HERC, check out the Minnesota Environmental Justice Table.
+To join the community-led fight to close the HERC and stand for environmental justice, check out the Minnesota Environmental Justice Table.

 MN Environmental Justice Table

-Health Professionals for a Healthy Climate and Minnesota Environmental Justice Table are proud members of the Zero Burn Coalition, a community coalition demanding a 2025 HERC closure date and a strong and equitable zero waste plan.
+Health Professionals for a Healthy Climate and Minnesota Environmental Justice Table are proud members of the Zero Burn Coalition, a community coalition demanding a 2025 HERC closure date and a strong, equitable transition plan.
+Follow the Minnesota Zero Burn Coalition.

 MN Zero Burn Coalition